 - 1. Meet with the Dean or designee of the Kramer School of Nursing and/or the Program Chair, as appropriate, for an exit interview.
-The interview and/or exit survey will focus on the reasons for withdrawal or failure to progress, any plans the student might have regarding readmission to the program, and/or opportunities for remaining at the university in another major.
-The link to the exit survey can be found at https://forms.office.com/Pages/ResponsePage.aspx?id=FZ8JUZtJ1USih6xTrCY4leOoQILSpDp - AhdEWLZpxtolUOEZZTVI5Szk1Wk1KNEpJMzNFQkNWWTMzSi4u. - 2.
-The student will be advised of the procedures for withdrawal, readmission to the nursing program, and/or change of major. - 3.
-A copy of the exit survey is placed in the student's file.
+The interview will focus on the reasons for withdrawal or failure to progress, any plans the student might have regarding readmission to the program, and/or opportunities for remaining at the university in another major. - 2.
+The student will be advised of the procedures for withdrawal, readmission to the nursing program, and/or change of major.